hazeez/datasciencia/content/blog/2020-07-12-hypothesis-testing-part-2.md

 In the next post, we will explore more on finding the _test statistic, which is the 4th step of the hypothesis testing process.

+Thanks for reading!
+If you enjoyed reading this article, consider subscribing to our newsletter below.
+We will notify you on the latest content published on datasciencia.

 {{< alert info "Next part in the series">}}
 - [Part 3 - Finding the test statistic - Z test and T test](../hypothesis-testing-z-test-t-test/)
 {{< /alert >}}